yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 ## Access Elements from the DOM

 Accessing elements is the first step in building out the functionality to respond to user input.
 By the end of this lesson, you'll be able to let a user click a button, and see something happen on the screen in response to the click.
-We have a lot to learn in the meantime, but we will take it step by step.
+We have a lot to learn in the meantime, but we'll take it step by step.

 JavaScript has some `built-in` functions that allow us to access elements from the DOM.
 Here's an example of accessing an `h1` element.